t9md/atom-cursor-history/README.md

 # Features

-* Flash cursor line on land(configurable, disable/enable and can customize fash color and duration).
+* Flash cursor line on land.
+Can disable or customize flash color, duration and type(line, word, point).
-* Can jump to prev/next point even if Buffer have already destroyed.
+* Can jump to prev/next point even if Buffer have already been destroyed.
 * Aware file renaming.
 * Vim like history concatnation(Never save same line per file.
 This allow you to jump specific line only once).
 * Auto adjust cursor position to middle of screen if target was off-screen.